kevinsogo/compgen/README.md

 - You want to write a problem from scratch.
 (Bonus points if you want to write everything in Python.)
 - Somewhere in between.

-Intended for Ubuntu (and probably some other Unix-based systems) for now, although at least one person has managed to make it work in Windows.
+Intended for Ubuntu (and probably some other Unix-based systems) for now, although at least two people have managed to make it work in Windows.
 If you can't, feel free to ask for help :)

 # Setup

-- Run `bash setup.sh` as root or superuser (sudo).
+- Run `bash setup.sh` as root or superuser (sudo), or `setup.bat` if you're using Windows.
 If it prints `DONE`, then it was successful.
 Make sure you have `python3` and `pip3`.

     *Note:* Among other things, it installs a bunch of python packages (via `setuptools`).
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.